 Welcome to the Oregon butterflies section.

 Size and a diverse landscape provide Oregon with plenty of different butterfly habitat.
 It easily translates in a diverse group of butterflies.
+The video at the top of the page shows a handful of species, highlighting different wing colors.

 The story of Oregon butterflies is not always sunshine.
 Two species, The Taylor’s Checkerspot and the Fender’s Blue are listed as endangered.